soundwanders/greatgatsby/README.md

 8.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/).
 These allow customization/extension of default Gatsby settings affecting the browser.

 9. **`gatsby-node.js`**: This file is where Gatsby expects to find the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/).
 When present, these allow customization/extension of default Gatsby settings affecting pieces of the site build process.

+10. **`gatsby-ssr.js`**: The file gatsby-ssr.jsx/gatsby-ssr.tsx lets you alter the content of static HTML files as they are being Server-Side Rendered (SSR) by Gatsby and Node.js.

 <br />